 Keeping the Scots out

-The ancient area called Northumbria included Durham and was a troublesome region that withstood many invasions.
-The Vikings for example had captured lands in southern Northumbria to form the great Viking kingdom centred upon York which occupied the whole Yorkshire area.
+The ancient area called Northumbria included Durham and was a troubled region that withstood many invasions.
+The Vikings for example had captured lands in southern Northumbria to form the great Viking kingdom centred upon York which occupied the whole Yorkshire area as well as areas west of the Pennines.

 Durham’s defensive advantages were fully realised in 1006 when the Scots made their first attack on the small city.
-The Scots were quickly repelled and many of the invaders lost their heads to an army of English comprised of Northumbrians and Yorkshiremen.
+The Scots were quickly repelled and many of the invaders lost lives and then their heads to an army of English comprised of Northumbrians and Yorkshiremen.

 The captured Scottish heads were displayed around the Durham City walls as a menacing warning against further attack.
 Four of the city’s women were each presented with the generous gift of a cow for washing the heads and combing the hair of the best looking Scots which were displayed around the city.